claudioduarte/int-fruit-market/README.md

 ![International Fruit Market](https://market.claudioduarte.pt/packs/media/images/ifm_logo-3064845ccf6c3f13542337a0fb9bd312.png)

 The objective of this exercise is to implement a platform that allows the stock management of fruit products in an international market.
-This is a Recruitment exercise for iCapital Network.

 #### Prerequisites